"My stream’s analog audio inputs sound okay on my website, BoxCast.tv, or YouTube, but sound terrible on mobile devices and/or Facebook Live!"

 How do I fix it?

 Try unplugging the red side and see if that helps.
 This may solve your problem immediately.

 If you are getting your audio from a soundboard, try to use an RCA-to-RCA cable if it’s at all possible.
 If you are converting from an XLR to RCA, make sure that you are only converting to a single RCA plug.
 If you’re using a cable or adapter that converts from a single XLR to both red & white RCA plugs, this is likely the issue.
-An XLR usually only carries a single channel of audio - it cannot feed both the red and white inputs, only one of the two.
-You may be able to use something like this passive adapter, or more ideally something like this active converter box.
+XLR only carries a single channel of audio - it cannot be broken out to stereo without adverse audio issues arising.
+If using XLR outputs from your board be sure to use one XLR per channel for a true stereo output.